 Computer Networking Systems (CNTS), AAS

-At Dunwoody College of Technology, the Computer Networking Systems program prepares graduates for careers in the rapidly growing and changing fields of enterprise computer systems and networking administration.
+At Dunwoody College of Technology, the Computer Networking Systems program prepares graduates for careers in the rapidly changing fields of enterprise computer systems and networking administration.

 Students are taught current technologies and skills to architect, support, build, and maintain enterprise networks and systems.
 Those technologies include cloud services, virtualization, IT security, directory services, network and systems automation, enterprise applications, and routing and switching.